 Declaratory judgments are sometimes confused with advisory opinions.
 An advisory opinion is similar to a declaratory judgment in that it is an opinion issued by a court.
 However, it does not actually resolve a case or controversy like a declaratory judgment is meant to do.

 An advisory opinion only advises on the explanation or constitutionality of a law.
 On the other hand, a declaratory judgment may help bring any earlier resolution to the case.
-Advisory opinions have been questioned in many countries, and the United States Supreme Court has prohibited federal courts from providing advisory opinions.
+Advisory opinions have been questioned in many countries, and the U.S. Supreme Court has prohibited federal courts from providing advisory opinions.